Bryon Russell to host basketball clinic in Blackfoot

 sports@am-news.com

-BLACKFOOT - Former Utah Jazz All-Star forward Bryon Russell will be in Blackfoot on Tuesday, June 13 to conduct a one hour clinic for the youth of the area.
-As part of the ongoing relationship with the Junior Jazz basketball program, Russell has agreed to the clinic and will be at the school from 10-11 Tuesday morning.
+BLACKFOOT - Bryon Russell, who played for 13 years in the NBA with four teams, will hold a clinic at Blackfoot High School Tuesday from 10-11 a.m.

+There is no charge for the clinic and it is part of the Jr. Jazz program that provides basketball opportunities for youth in the Blackfoot area.
+Doors will open at 9:30 and seating will be first come-first serve.
+The clinic is open to any and all who wish to attend, but the clinic is designed for youngsters.

-Please read the entire article in Wednesday's edition of the Blackfoot Morning News.
+Please read the entire article in the Tuesday edition of the Blackfoot Morning News.

 Category: